Beryllium Copper

 Brasses are copper-zinc alloys with good strength and ductility, and the ability to be cold worked, qualities that improve with increased zinc concentration up to 35 percent.
 Brass comes in a variety of colors, ranging from red to bright yellow, depending on the quantity of zinc in the alloy.
 Brass alloys with specified zinc concentrations are known as gilding metals, commercial bronze, jewelry bronze, red brass, and cartridge brass.
 Brasses with a zinc content of 32 to 39 percent have excellent hot working properties but restricted cold workability.

-This chapter will discuss the applications and benefits of copper sheets.
+This section will cover the uses and advantages of copper sheets.

 Copper is a soft, ductile, and malleable metal that bends and stretches easily without breaking.
 Copper is a versatile metal for construction and manufacturing because of this.
 Copper pipes, which can readily be bent to fit around corners, are a good illustration of this adaptability.
 Copper wiring is created by stretching copper rods through specialized machines that thin the metal into fine wires, whereas copper sheets are created by rolling the metal through heavy rollers.
 Copper is often used for coinage, simple tools, and even decoration due to its relative cost-effectiveness and ease of working.